llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 [^3]: Fondly pronounced by many as "cube cuddle".
 [^4]: Other ways include a console offered by your cloud provider in cases where Kubernetes is available as a service.
 [^5]: We will explore the configuration in depth in a future article - stay tuned.
-[^6]: _As a developer_ I am not including objects that I typically will not configure, such as TODO
+[^6]: _As a developer_ I am not including objects that I typically will not configure, such as TODO.
+These are usually non-namespaced resources.

 The [Open Container Initiative](https://opencontainers.org/) standardizes the formats of container images and runtimes such that container images bundled by one vendor can be executed by the runtime of a different vendor.
 Kubernetes supports any container runtime that conforms to its [Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md#specifications-design-documents-and-proposals).
 The Docker runtime was usually the one in use but as of v1.20 was [deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), with removal finally occurring in v1.24.
 [You do not need to panic.
 It's not as dramatic as it sounds.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)